Edinburgh Ladies' Emancipation Society: Legacy

 Four of the women associated with the organisation were the subject of a campaign by Edinburgh historians in 2015.
-The group intended to gain recognition for Elizabeth Pease Nichol, Priscilla Bright McLaren, Eliza Wigham, and Jane Wigham - the city's "forgotten heroines".
+The group intended to gain recognition for Elizabeth Pease Nichol, Priscilla Bright McLaren, Eliza Wigham, and Jane Wigham - the city's forgotten heroines.
+The project received funding from Heritage Lottery and were backed by prominent local historians including Carol Stobie, tutor of the Damned Rebel Bitches Scottish Women's History Group.